Consumer Revolution? Food, Things and Fashion in England 1500-1800: Sources (HIH3597)

 ILO: Discipline-specific skills

-- 4. Ability to analyse closely complex original sources and to assess their reliability as historical evidence
+- 4. Analyse closely complex original sources and to assess their reliability as historical evidence

-- 5. Ability to focus on and comprehend complex texts and other types of evidence.
+- 5. Focus on and comprehend complex texts and other types of evidence.

-- 6. Ability to understand and deploy historical terminology correctly.
+- 6. Understand and deploy historical terminology correctly.

 ILO: Personal and key skills

-- 8. Independent and autonomous study and group work, including presentation of material for group discussion, developed through the mode of learning.
+- 7. Carry out independent and autonomous study in addition to group work, including presentation of material for group discussion, developed through the mode of learning.

 After an introductory session on the meaning of consumption, the following topics will be covered: food and diet, drinking and sociability; cooking and dining; elite houses; vernacular houses, furnishing the home; new things (clocks and mirrors); elite fashion; men’s clothes; plebeian fashion; purchasing goods; shopping and gender; was there a ‘Consumer revolution’?
 Different theoretical approaches will also be considered such as Norbert Elias on manners and etiquette; anthropological work on gifts and commodities; and Thorsten Veblen on emulation.There will be at least two trips during the module to a local museum and other relevant locations.